NOAA-GFDL/analysis-scripts/README.md

 ### Requirements
 The code in this repository is broken up into components:

-- analysis-scripts - A very simple package that just defines an abstract base clases that all user-created plugins should inherit from.
+- analysis-scripts - A very simple package that just defines an abstract base class that all user-created plugins should inherit from.
 - figure_tools - An optional package that contains some helper functions and classes for making common plots.